 Kid love kinetic and – its a blast.
 It stays wet, can be molded, doesn’t stick to your hands, and its easier to clean than regular sand.

 This playset comes with an inflatable bin to play with it in.
 If you are concerned about the mess (I am!) a great solution is to purchase some disposable plastic tablecloths from the dollar store.
-When your kids are done playing you can fold it up and throw it away for an easy cleanup.
+When your kids are done playing you can fold it up and throw it away for easy cleanup.

 You can take turns being the student and the teacher, which will help your child learn basic social interactions that they will need in school – like raising your hand for a question or asking to use the washroom.